 Weaves of Green?
 Common disorders include: Dyslexia, ADHD, APD or issues with vision.
 Schools and pediatricians should be consulted when children face enduring stumbling blocks over a several month period.

 Fine Print?
 Sight is primary to learning.
-In June 2015, AAP published Ophthalmic Abnormalities and Reading Impairment, confirming hurdles may stem from vision, eye tracking or eye and hand coordination difficulties.
+In June 2015, AAP published Ophthalmic Abnormalities and Reading Impairment.
+It confirmed hurdles may stem from vision, eye tracking or eye-to-hand-coordination difficulties.

 Remain Calm?
 Autism Spectrum disorders should be clinically evaluated.
 These may present as inability to follow instructions, track time or to engage with books, homework, worksheets or simple tools and technology.

 Tide Effects?
 Cause and severity of complications differ.
 They may involve difficulties recognizing words or letters used in spelling.
 Minor disorders can be overcome with practice, encouragement and confidence building.

 Back in the Game?
 With diagnoses and understandings established, joint efforts may overcome the obstacles.
 Enthusiastic, focused, regular reading sessions can make reading activities engaging for all participants.